 Type: Middle Eastern

 Fairuz offers foods from all types of Middle Eastern backgrounds, which can be experienced on the set mezze menu.
-We’re particularly fans of the makinek (which is basically spicy sausages), and the warm bread that is served compliments practically every meal.
+We’re particularly fans of the makinek (which is basically spicy sausages), and the warm fresh bread that compliments every meal.

 If there is one thing everybody loves about the Italians, it’s their food.
 Every city in the world has at least one incredible Italian restaurant, and in Sharm that is Al-Fanar.
-Its menu includes the basic pasta and pizza dishes, but they are crafted so perfectly that you’ll feel as if you’re actually in Milan.
+Its menu includes numerous authentically- prepared staple pasta and pizza dishes.

 Name: Sala Thai

 Perhaps you prefer something a little different, or a little adventurous.
 Sala Thai is home to some of the best spicy meals in Sharm.
 The curries and spiced noodles are not to be missed.Make sure to book in advance to guarantee a table.